P l a n e G e o m e t r y

 A magnitude is not like a natural number, because a magnitude is continuous, while a natural number, which is a collection of indivisible units, is discrete.

-Now, in algebra the words length and area are sometimes used to mean the measure of those magnitudes -- a number.
+In algebra and arithmetic, the words length and area are often used to mean the measure of those magnitudes -- a number.
 But in plane geometry, length and area are the magnitudes themselves, not numbers.

 Each straight line that forms the boundary of a square, for example, will have two extremities; obviously.
 But we imagine that we could extend a straight line for as far as we please, and therefore we say that a straight line is potentially infinite.
 To be potentially infinite is in marked contrast to being actually infinite -- which would mean that the straight line has no endpoints at all.